 Generally, dedicated IP isn’t considered a privacy feature, and it won’t bolster your anonymity.
 However, CyberGhost uses a unique token system that allows complete anonymity.
 In other words, your dedicated IP can’t lead back to your email or VPN account.
 In turn, the company has no records of dedicated IP ownership.

 It costs an additional $5 a month on top of your CyberGhost subscription and is an optional feature.
 If you decide to get it, you will receive a special token, which you need to activate in the special Dedicated IP section of your app.
 It’s worth noting that they won’t keep track of which accounts were associated with which tokens, so if you lose it, you won’t recover it.

 CyberGhost claims their ad-block feature will protect you from annoying ads that are following you through the web.
 So, in theory, this should make your load times faster, and help you avoid malware distributed through ad networks.
 Plus, it should save data on mobile devices by stopping the ads from loading.

-Regardless of whether you turn on one of them or both, it will work the same way.
 It does block some ads, but some free tools like uBlock Origin work a bit better.
 With CyberGhost, many ads got through, while the same pages were completely clean with uBlock.
 On the other hand, CyberGhost is constantly working to improve the feature, so it might function better in the future.